CardinisCode/cardiniscode.github.io/planning/PORTFOLIO_RESTRUCTURE_PLAN.md

 **Estimated Effort**: 2-3 hours including investigation and testing

 ## Notes
-- Keep all existing `_includes/` files intact until content migration is complete
+- ✅ Keep all existing `_includes/` files intact until content migration is complete
 - Maintain professional, clean styling for resume page
 - Blog navigation will be temporarily hidden during redesign
 - ✅ Portfolio navigation will be updated once dedicated page is ready
 - SEO optimization will be applied to all main pages
-- Contact section redesign can be done independently
 - **PERMANENT SOLUTION**: Moved `education_journey.html` and `work_experience.html` out of `_includes` directory to prevent them from being automatically included by Jekyll layouts

 ---